epichub/adium-tox-im/README.md

 make
 make install
 ```

-4. Set the Variable "ADIUM_DEVELOP_PATH" in BuildConfig.xcconfig to your Adium source path
+4. Set the Variable "ADIUM" in "User-Defined" settings under the "ToxPlugin" target build settings to your Adium source path.
-5. Compile the plugin
+5. Compile the plugin.

 If this fails, please see the details here https://github.com/irungentoo/toxcore/blob/master/INSTALL.md#homebrew